JamieHeather/novel-tcr-alleles/README.md

   * Note that this process does not work for a small number of alleles for which there isn't a suitable reference in the IMGT release used, prompting a `No reference genes to compare` error from `receptor_utils`.
 This mostly seems to occur for out-of-frame pseudogenes, which gapped sequences are not available for.
   * The `receptor_utils` package also provides other useful information, such as IMGT gapped sequences and warnings when novel alleles are missing conserved residues; this information is also retained in the output table.
 * Find deposited matches and potential orthogonal validation of novel sequences.
-  * The complete gene sequence is then BLASTed against NCBI's nt database using the BioPython 'NCBIWWW' function, to
+  * The complete gene sequence is then BLASTed against NCBI's nt database using the BioPython 'NCBIWWW' function, to check for existing deposited data that may help validate or confirm.
   * This retains only 100% matches to human sequences.
   * Note that this process can take a long time, and thus users may wish to comment it out if they're running it themselves and don't need this data.
+  * Also note that some of the validations of these alleles by the depositing groups have been uploaded to GenBank, so some of the accessions reported relate to evidence from the same original paper.

 Note that apart from selection of studies, no specific QC or additional validation has been applied to the sequences in question.
 The summary file does however contain columns of total numbers of datasets and donors each sequence was observed in.